Pope John XXIII who died on June 3, 1968, was known as “Good Pope John.”

 “Her distinguishing characteristic was compassion and indulgence for poor sinners,” he said.
 “Mother’s special virtues were her attachment to her friends and her gratitude, her religious respect for the ministers of the Lord, and for everything pertaining to religion.
 Her heart was compassionate, religious, lavish of every good in her possession, disinterested in regard to all things.”

-That “benignity” is why the Church no longer mourns St. John XXIII and St. Elizabeth Ann Seton, but celebrates their lives on the anniversary of their deaths, five months apart.
+That “benignity” is why the Church no longer mourns St. John XXIII and St. Elizabeth Ann Seton, but celebrates their lives.

 TOM HOOPES, author most recently of The Rosary of Saint John Paul II, is writer in residence at Benedictine College in Kansas, where he teaches.
 A former reporter in the Washington, D.C., area, he served as press secretary for the U.S. House Ways & Means Committee Chairman and spent 10 years as editor of the National Catholic Register newspaper and Faith & Family magazine.
 His work frequently appears in the Register, Aleteia, and Catholic Digest.
 He lives in Atchison, Kansas, with his wife, April, and has nine children.